Power restrictions in Kyiv continue due to damage from Russian attacks

 Power transmission lines.
 Photo: Getty Images

-DTEK, Ukraine's largest private energy company, has said that emergency power outages have been in effect on Kyiv's left (Eastern) bank for a second day in a row, while scheduled outage timetables are operating on the right (Western) bank of the capital.
+DTEK, Ukraine's largest private energy company, has said that emergency power outages have been in effect on Kyiv's left (eastern) bank for a second day in a row, while scheduled power outages are in place on the right (western) bank of the capital.

 Source: DTEK press service

 Quote: "Left bank: emergency outages are ongoing.
 We thank residents of the Darnytskyi, Dniprovskyi and Desnianskyi districts for their patience and support.
-We are doing everything possible to return you to forecast outage schedules as soon as possible."
+We are doing everything possible to return you to scheduled power outages as soon as possible."

 Advertisement:

-Details: Nevertheless, the company noted that scheduled power outage timetables are in force on Kyiv's right bank.
+Details: Nevertheless, the company noted that scheduled power outages are in force on Kyiv's right bank.

 Background:

-- Earlier reports said that as a result of another Russian attack, a significant number of consumers in Kyiv and Kyiv oblast were left without electricity.
+• Earlier reports said that a significant number of consumers in Kyiv and Kyiv Oblast had been left without electricity as a result of another Russian attack.

 Support Ukrainska Pravda on Patreon!